-- Uses low-code environments and content creation tools as creative platforms/extensions to express ideas and knowledge. - Easily uses online tools to create multimodal content. - Understands and characterizes the most important components of programming and uses them to create apps/games from scratch. - Knows and communicates the main principles of good nutrition patterns, how much they may influence our daily lives, as well as their contribution for life expectancy and quality of life.
+- Uses low-code environments and content creation tools as creative platforms/extensions to express ideas and knowledge. - Dominates online tools to create multimodal content. - Understands and characterizes components of programming and uses them to create fully functional apps/games from scratch. - Knows and communicates the main principles of good nutrition patterns, how much they may influence our daily lives, as well as their contribution for life expectancy and quality of life.